bernard-rr/multi_lang/aiREADME.md

 ## Usage

-Translate-Python provides two main functionalities: transcript retrieval from YouTube videos and text translation.
-Here are some examples:
+This repository provides various scripts for translating and summarizing YouTube video transcripts.
+Here is an example of the usage for each script:

-### Retrieve Transcript from YouTube Video
+### `get_transcript.py`

-To retrieve a transcript from a YouTube video, use the `get_transcript_from_url(url)` function in the `get_transcript.py` module.
-Pass a valid YouTube URL as the argument to the function.
+The `get_transcript` module provides a function `get_transcript_from_url` to retrieve the transcript from a YouTube video URL:

 ```python
 from get_transcript import get_transcript_from_url